louism517/louism517.github.io/_posts/2025-04-12-introduction-to-bpftrace.markdown

 Now, clearly our key-logger isn't going to change anybody's life.
 BUT, let's just step back and reflect: we attached a probe that will fire whenever a particular user-space function is invoked.
 We were able to log both the function arguments _and_ its return value, and we did all this with a single one-liner. _And_ we've barely scratched the surface of what bpftrace can do, the possibilities are endless.

 When I discovered DTrace as a fresh-faced engineer, it opened a portal into a hitherto uncharted world.
 I could suddenly witness the inner workings of the OS, and its interactions with CPU, memory and hardware; it led me into a 20-year dalliance with systems programming and OS internals.
-My hope is that `bpftrace` can do the same for a new generation of engineers.
+I like to think that `bpftrace` can do the same for a new generation of engineers.
 Thanks for reading!